cybersnake1024/lattigo/README.md

 # Introduction

-This is the code for protecting privacy using single-party and multi-party homomorphic encryption via Lattigo Library.
+This is the code for protecting privacy using selective homomorphic encryption via Lattigo Library.

 The proprocessed data has been put into the example\dataset folder.